etoile/EtoileFoundation/README.md

 [![Build Status](https://travis-ci.org/etoile/EtoileFoundation.png?branch=master)](https://travis-ci.org/etoile/EtoileFoundation)

 EtoileFoundation is the core framework for all Etoile projects, providing numerous convenience methods on top of the OpenStep foundation and significantly better support for reflection.
 Here is a summary of some the interesting features:

-- mirror-based reflection
+- mirror-based reflection (work-in-progress)
 - mixins and traits
 - prototypes
 - double-dispatch